AquaEBM/minesweeper.rs/README.md

 # minesweeper.rs
-A simple terminal mineswweper written in rust
+A basic terminal-based mineswweper written in rust